-Having been granted planning permission, work will start in late Spring 2021 on the eighteen dwellings across the site, achieved through the restoration and conversion of the existing pub buildings into nine apartments and five mews-style houses, and the construction of four new homes on the former car park area.
+Having been granted planning permission, work has begun on the eighteen dwellings across the site, achieved through the restoration and conversion of the existing pub buildings into seven apartments and five mews-style houses, and the construction of four new homes on the former car park area.

 Affordability is at the heart of this redevelopment.
-The nine apartments in the restored main pub building will being offered for shared ownership, making them the centrepiece of this exciting site.
+The seven apartments in the restored main pub building will being offered for shared ownership, making them the centrepiece of this exciting site.

-Work on Phase One is expected to start on-site in June 2021 and is expected to run until the end of July 2022.
+Work on Phase One is expected to run until the end of August 2022.

 THE MAIN BUILDING

-Work on the main building will involve stripping out all the ill-conceived, poorly designed extensions that have been added over the years, completely refurbishing the original building and restoring it back to its original condition.
+Work on the main building involves stripping out all the ill-conceived, poorly designed extensions that have been added over the years, completely refurbishing the original building and restoring it back to its original condition.

 The aim is to respect the existing fabric, working with the building rather than against it while retaining many of the external features as possible, and existing internal features such as the original stained glass windows and fireplaces.

-At the same time, we will be converting the existing layout to four 1 bed apartments, four 2 bed apartments and one 3 bed apartment, all which will have access to a communal car park.
+At the same time, we are converting the existing layout to two 1 bed apartments and five 2 bed apartments, all which will have access to a communal car park.